 That's good to know before you read on.
 E-waste is actually the English abbreviation and means Electronic waste.

 Worldwide, about 53 million tons of E-waste is added every year.
-That's more than that 7 kilos per personn that mountain grows enormously.
-We are expected to throw in 2030 74 million tons gone.
+That's more than seven kilos per person en that mountain grows enormously.
+We are expected to throw in 2030 74 million tons away.
 Most of it is landfilled, incinerated or dumped illegally.
-Only six of the electronic waste recycled.
+Only a sixth of the electronic waste recycled.

 What about E-waste in the Netherlands?